Rationally independent free fermions with local hopping: Level spacing statistics of the many body spectrum

 A spectrum obeying Poisson statistics will follow the distribution~\cite{Atas2013}

 and have the mean $\langle r \rangle = 2\ln 2 - 1 \approx 0.38629436112$.

-In Fig.~\ref{fig:ratiotest} we see the surprising result that this model looks approximately Poisson both when calculating $\langle r \rangle$ and when overlaying its distribution $p(r)$.
+In Fig.~\ref{fig:ratiotest} we see the surprising result that the nearest neighbour model looks approximately Poisson both when calculating $\langle r \rangle$ and when overlaying its distribution $p(r)$.

+The specific model considered was constructed by randomly generating $\alpha,\beta$ in the interval $[0,1]$ giving us an incommensurate pair.
+The data presented are obtained for $\alpha = 0.9933$, $\beta = 0.256204$ and $\gamma = 0.452551$, however, we observed that different parameters do not effect the results of Fig.~\ref{fig:ratiotest} for large enough $L$.
+Namely, one always finds a curve $p(r)$ similar Eq.~\eqref{eq:intratio} along with a mean $\langle r \rangle$ similar to Poisson statistics.
 The model clearly experiences some form of level attraction but the gaps do not cluster around zero as one expects for a typical tight binding model.
-At $L = 23$ we observe $\langle r \rangle = 0.36936$, a value somewhat similar the expected Poisson result.
+At $L = 23$ we observe $\langle r \rangle \approx 0.374197$, a value somewhat similar the expected Poisson result.
 One may be tempted to conclude that the model has Poisson spectral statistics and is just experiencing relatively slow convergence to that behaviour.
 We demonstrate in the next section that this cannot be true by presenting a more extensive probe of the spectral statistics.
+Note that to obtain the result in Fig.~\ref{fig:ratiotest} we did not resolve any symmetry of the Hamiltonian.
+The same statement, however, applies when we resolve a finite number of symmetries, e.g., particle number and translation symmetry.
+For example, if we only select many body energy eigenvalues that correspond to energy eigenvectors with the properties

+we find results represented by the one in Fig.~\ref{fig:resolvedratiotest2}.
+We see that the system continues to look Poissonian according to the ratio test.
+Specifically, we find $\langle r \rangle \approx 0.37243$, which is also close to the expected Poisson result.
+This can be expected given the fact that we did not resolve resolve all symmetries as there is an extensive number.
+Each $d_k^\dagger d_k$ is individually a symmetry of the Hamiltonian.

-For comparison we plot the ratio test for $L = 20$, a non-prime system size, in Fig.~\ref{fig:ratiotest2}.
+For comparison we plot the ratio test for $L = 20$ and ~\eqref{eq:hammin}, a non-prime system size, in Fig.~\ref{fig:ratiotest2}.
 The ratios cluster around zero with a large amount of exact degeneracies.

 Note, in the case of the tight binding model, the vast majority of gaps are zero and we would have an approximate delta function at $0$.